scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 .. _tmpnb:  https://github.com/jupyter/tmpnb
 .. _Django: https://www.djangoproject.com/

-The textbook companions are an interesting project since:
+In summary, the textbook companions are of interest because:

-1. It provides ready-to-use examples of how to apply a given software package or set of tools to a particular problem.
+1. They provide ready-to-use examples of how to apply a given software package or set of tools to a particular problem.
-2. They scale well and can be easily crowd sourced.
+2. They scale well and can be easily crowd-sourced.
 3. The scale of the current effort allows one to ask interesting questions, for example "what are the different uses of the FFT in science and engineering?".